lucapug/nyc-bike-analytics/docs/project_setup.md

 (you can find the container name with: `docker ps -a`)

+then you remove the container from your machine:

+`docker rm [container name]`

-finally you can delete the google cloud resources with the command:
+finally you can delete the google cloud resources (gcs bucket and bq dataset) with the command:

 `terraform destroy`